LucianoMottaMonsores/itinerary-vacation/README.md

 ---

-If you need to drop the tables, use the command below:
+If you need to drop the tables for any reason, use the command below:

 ```bash
 docker compose down -v